 Updated lineup for WWE Royal Rumble

-Seth Rollins, Austin Theory, Bobby Lashley, Rhea Ripley & Liv Morgan were all confirmed for the men’s & women’s Royal Rumble matches on this week’s WWE Raw.

-Here is the updated Royal Rumble lineup for 1/28 in San Antonio, TX-
+Coming out of tonight’s WWE Raw, here is the updated Royal Rumble lineup for 1/28 in San Antonio, TX at the Alamodome-

 –Pitch Black Match: LA Knight vs. Bray Wyatt